amu132/amu132/README.md

 </h3>

 <p align="center">
   Hi there!
 I'm Amogh Gaikwad 😎, a Computer Science Engineering student at Sies Graduate School of Technology.
-Passionate about software engineering, my focus is on crafting innovative solutions using Python and delving into the realms of Machine Learning.
-With an eye on the future, I aspire to become a skilled Web Application Developer. 🔭 Currently exploring various aspects of technology, I'm on the path to becoming a Google Cybersecurity Professional.
-Excited about the endless possibilities in the tech world, I'm always eager to learn and contribute. 💬 Let's connect and chat about software development, web applications, or anything tech-related!
-Feel free to reach out at amoghgaikwad773@gmail.com
+Passionate about software engineering, I focus on crafting innovative solutions with Python and exploring the realms of Machine Learning.
+Aspiring to be a skilled Web Application Developer, I'm on the path to becoming a Google Cybersecurity Professional.
+Excited about tech possibilities, always eager to learn and contribute. 💬 Let's connect!
+Reach out at amoghgaikwad773@gmail.com.

 </p>

 <p align="left">